hookdeck/xata-per-user-db/tutorial/README.md

 ```

 And that's it!
 Every time a new user is created in Clerk, triggered by a new user sign up, a new per-user database is created in Xata.

-You can test further by deleting both the database in Xata and the user in Clerk, and going through the sign up process again within your application.

 ## Example: Regional database creation